Ahonanhin/A3/README.md

 # Countrynator - Your Interactive Geography Tutor

 Welcome to Countrynator, an all-in-one web application designed to boost your geography knowledge through engaging quizzes, informative resources, and personalized user experiences.
-Developed using Flask, SQLite, and cutting-edge web development technologies, Countrynator offers a user-friendly platform for users to explore and challenge their geography knowledge.
+Developed using Flask and SQLite, Countrynator offers a user-friendly platform for users to explore and challenge their geography knowledge.

 ## Features